evildmp/arkestra_medic/README.txt

 pip install flup

 # edit the fcgi.conf (this is an nginx configuration) file:
-#   so that it has the correct path to the virtualenv (change instances of /path/to/virtualenv)
+#   change instances of /path/to/virtualenv to match the virtualenv's path
 #   so that the upstream name matches that of the virtualenv
 #   so that the list (i.e. port) and server_name values are correct